 One of the benefits of visiting companies on-site is the ability to observe company culture.
 We were impressed by a low-cost airline, a telecom provider, and an automated machine vision business, which are attracting the best talent.
 Their modern campuses are equipped with canteens and even giant slides which transport employees from the third floor to the lobby.
 One company has developed a unique environment where employees have access to a communal organic garden, are responsible for washing their own dishes, and can choose from 20 extracurricular clubs.
 Some CEOs even voiced a “concern” that their employee turnover is lower than optimal as they are less likely to lose less productive employees through natural attrition.

 During our visit to Penang – an island 350 km from the capital that is the home to the two most successful investments of the fund – we met with an automation equipment manufacturer which, besides benefiting from exposure to electric vehicles and smart devices that will need to be replaced for the upcoming 5G technology, also offers an investment arbitrage opportunity.
 In addition to its existing listing in Malaysia, the company recently listed in Hong Kong where its valuation offers a 65% discount to the Malaysian listing.
-The market tends to close such gaps with time, and we decided to invest in this strong business with an attractive upside potential.
+The market tends to close such gaps with time, and the fund invested in this strong business with an attractive upside potential.

 We spent the entire month of August in Indonesia, visiting 75 publicly listed companies, undertaking due diligence site visits, meeting regulators at the central bank and ministry of state-owned enterprises, attending industry forums, and discussing the economy's prospects with domestic investors and members of the local business community.

-One company we met with was a media business we own.
+One company we met with was a media business the fund owns.
 Its P/E ratio is only 7x despite its dominant position in the market, strong progress in the digital space (its news website overtook Google this month as the most visited site in Indonesia), and the recent return of the founding CEO who had been key to the success of the business before taking a hiatus to focus on politics.
-We believe there is potential for future earnings growth and valuation increase, and we built our position further.
+We believe there is potential for future earnings growth and valuation increase, and the fund built its position further.

 August was a particularly turbulent month for investors with exposure to Argentina as the pro-market incumbent president lost in the primaries, which resulted in the country’s stocks falling 50% in euro terms, the second worst ever single-day loss of a stock exchange on record.
 Earlier this year, we ran a project whereby we analyzed all major emerging market currency devaluations over the past 30 years.
 We looked for common causes to develop a sophisticated macro risk management framework to integrate into our investment process.
-This project led us to sell our holdings in Argentina several months ago, partially because we found that political transitions tend to be a particularly likely time for crises to occur.
-As a result, while the closest index to our strategy (which started the month with 8% exposure to Argentina) fell by 4%, we were protected.
+This project led the fund to sell its holdings in Argentina several months ago, partially because we found that political transitions tend to be a particularly likely time for crises to occur.
+As a result, while the closest index to the our strategy (which started the month with 8% exposure to Argentina) fell by 4%, the fund was protected.
 Even though we remain focused on bottom-up stock selection, we have found that avoiding the wrong countries can generate significant value relative to investing in passive investment strategies.

 We spent the entire month of September in Bangladesh where we visited 40 publicly listed companies, met with the leadership of the local stock exchange and the SEC, made several due diligence visits to companies’ plants, and developed a network of local contacts.